 She didn’t make much progress, but one inhabitant of Deep Space 9 had the ability to get quickly through any crowd he pleased, and within moments Constable Odo was pulling the Nausicaans off the Dabo girl, winding his extended arms around them multiple times.
 A few minutes later he had escorted them out with the aid of his deputies, and Nurse Kolana Mincet was carefully ignoring him, as she always did at times like this.

 Engineering did their job well.
-Storm materialized right on the biobed where she lay without responding at all to her change of location.
-It was a great relief to see her eyes follow Kolana as she moved about the Infirmary, and hear her ask about the tricorder’s verdict.
+Storm materialized right on the biobed, where she lay without responding at all to her change of location.
+But her eyes followed Kolana as she moved about the Infirmary, and after a minute or so, she asked about the tricorder’s verdict.

 “A good deal of internal bleeding, but you were lucky.
 Why did you go off at the Nausicaans?”